kaizen-framework/kaizen/src/Components/Config/README.md

 }
 ```

-with this example let's take a yaml config that satisfies this schema :
+Let's take a YAML config that satisfies this schema:

 ```yaml
 booleanNode: true